Qafny: A Quantum-Program Verifier: Introduction

-In \qafny, quantum states are encoded as array-like structures. and quantum operations are interpreted as aggregate array operations on the states.
-In \Cref{fig:intros-example}, a quantum state in superposition \(\psi =\sum_{j=0}^{2^n\sminus 1} {1 \ket{j}}\) is prepared by applying a Hadamard gate to each qubit. \qafny treats $\psi$ as a \(2^n\)-array; each array element, which represents each indexed basis element in \(\psi\), is a pair of a complex and a natural number (computational basis).
-Applying a quantum oracle ($f(\ket{j})=(-i)^{j}\ket{j}$) on \(\psi\), which evolves each indexed element \(1 \ket{j}\) to \((-i)^{j}\ket{j}\), can be therefore analogized to an array map function that applies \(f'(\alpha_j, j) = ({(-1)}^j \alpha_j, j)\) to each element $j$ in the \(2^n\)-array.
-The design and analysis of many quantum algorithms leverage the representation of different groups of qubits in terms of classical arrays \cite{mike-and-ike,grover1997,Shor94}.
-In \qafny, we identify different types of quantum-state representations that are formatted using classical array data structures (\Cref{sec:background}) and utilize the \qafny type system to track the qubit arrays and their state type transformations, so specific \qafny proof rules can be defined based on the classification of state types.
-With such representations, predicates over quantum operations can be easily translated into predicates over array operations, suitable for reasoning in a classical separation-logic framework.
+A key component of the design of \qafny is to encode quantum states as array-like structures and quantum operations as aggregate array operations on the states.
+In \Cref{fig:intros-example}, a quantum state in superposition \(\psi =\sum_{j=0}^{2^n\sminus 1} {1 \ket{j}}\) is prepared by applying a Hadamard gate to each qubit. \qafny treats $\psi$ as an array containing $2^n$ elements, one for each indexed basis element in $\psi$.
+Each element is a pair of a complex and a natural number (computational basis, essentially a bitstring).
+For example, Bell pair $\frac{1}{\sqrt{2}}\ket{00} + \frac{1}{\sqrt{2}}\ket{11}$ can be thought of as a two-element array, with two pairs: $(\frac{1}{\sqrt{2}},\ket{00})$ and $(\frac{1}{\sqrt{2}},\ket{11})$, where the first one is a complex number and the second one is a bitstring that can be represented as a natural number.
+Applying a quantum oracle ($f(\ket{j})=(-i)^{j}\ket{j}$) on \(\psi\), which evolves each indexed element \(1 \ket{j}\) to \((-i)^{j}\ket{j}\), is similar to an array map function that applies \(f'(\alpha_j, j) = ({(-1)}^j \alpha_j, j)\) to each element $j$ in the \(2^n\)-array.
+The design and analysis of many quantum algorithms leverage the representation of different groups of qubits in terms of classical arrays \cite{grover1997,mike-and-ike,Shor94}.
+Besides the opportunities for automated reasoning provided by representing quantum states as arrays, \qafny also uses language abstractions such as quantum conditionals and loops, which generalize quantum controlled gates to enable local reasoning in the presence of quantum entanglement.
+In the prior works above, the usual approach in reasoning about quantum controlled gates such as \coqe{CNOT} and controlled-\(U\) gates is to transform these operations into a monolithic representation, such as a unitary matrix, not scaling up well for automated verification, because the relations among different entries, representing inductive relation among program constructs, are largely omitted.
+In \qafny, reasoning about comprehensive constructs, such as controlled gates, amount to building a structural inductive relation among different parts, such as a quantum conditional and its subparts, through deliberately designed proof rules in \Cref{sec:guidedtypeexp,sec:semantics-proof}; such design permits automated local reasoning.